Factbox: Syria's rebel groups

 ISIL is now fighting on several fronts.
 In Syria, many rebel factions are trying to retake territory and force the group out of their areas.
 At the same time, Iraqi military forces have launched a heavy campaign in Anbar province, where ISIL fighters took control of some towns.

-While its numbers may be smaller, perhaps around 6,000 to 7,000, the ISIL's hardline fighting force is very committed and backed by foreign militants.
+While its numbers may be smaller, perhaps around 6,000 to 7,000, the ISIL's hardline fighting force is very committed and capable of surviving as the two countries in which it operates face chaotic sectarian conflict.

-The Supreme Military Command is a moderate, non-ideological group and the foundering successor to the FSA leadership.

-The SMC's predecessors in the FSA, the original umbrella group for the rebels, were never able to form a coherent organizational structure or leadership and the SMC has faced similar challenges.

-The group has backing from Western powers such as the United States, as well as Turkey and Gulf Arab countries, and has never been able to shake the impression among local rebel groups that it was a leadership coming from abroad.
+The SMC is a moderate, non-ideological group.
+It enjoys backing from Western powers such as the United States, as well as Turkey and Gulf Arab countries, and has never been able to shake the impression among local rebel groups that it was a leadership coming from abroad.

 Many of its commanders spent much of their time outside the country.
 They were also unable to secure consistent supplies of arms or funding from foreign donors.